TERMS & CONDITIONS

 - To fulfil a contract, or take steps linked to a contract: in particular, in facilitating and processing transactions that take place on our website, such as making a booking or purchase.

-- Where you give us consent, to provide you with marketing information about products and services which we feel may interest you.
+- Where you give us consent, to provide you with marketing information about products and services provided by Mountaintrails and which we feel may interest you.